Skip to Content

 Free worldwide shipping.

-Acrylic on sustainably sourced stretched canvas.
+Acrylic on canvas paper.
 91 cm tall by 91 cm wide.
 This piece is not framed.

 Painted on sustainably sourced canvas found at a thrift store, this is a painting of my yoga teacher whom I studied with while in Bali, Indonesia.
 It is inspired by the paradox of opposites.